HDRUK/hackathon-entity-linkage/README.md

 cd app
 docker-compose up --build
 ```
+N.b.
+The FastAPI backend will check for `WEBUI_API_KEY` and `WEBUI_URL`, and ping the Open web UI interface before deciding whether to use Open Web UI instead of Google Gemini.

-Once the stack is installed, a WEBUI_API_KEY will need to be generated from within the open web UI interface that should be running on. http://0.0.0.0/3000
+When the stack is installed for the first time, a WEBUI_API_KEY will need to be generated from within the open web UI interface that should be running on. http://0.0.0.0/3000

 ## Available API Endpoints